 Similar to the beginning of the first day, Hai Goan Gomloh starts with the groom and his family going to the bride’s house.
-Accompanying guests traditionally bring a silver tray of fruits and gifts.
-Upon arriving, the trays are placed on the ground or a table.
-A young girl then dances and sings between the trays, chanting about her groom’s wealth.
+Guests who chose to come traditionally bring a silver tray of fruits and gifts.
+Upon arrival, the trays are placed on the ground or on a table.
+A young girl then dances and sings between the trays, chanting about the groom’s wealth.

 At this point, the couple will also exchange rings.
 Concurrently, friends and relatives will be introduced.

 Many Cambodian households have an altar for their ancestors.
 In this part of the ceremony, the couple will face the altar, bow their heads, and then offer tea and food.
 A family representative ‘calls’ for the ancestors and ‘introduces’ the couple, invoking that they ‘accept’ and ‘watch over’ the new member of their family.